RelNucAs/MuEOSLibrary/README.md

 See `main.cpp` for an example on how to initialize the class and compute the full EOS output in a single thermodynamic point.

 ## Generating an output table: how to
 An example of code that generates output EOS tables by combining the contributions from the different species can be found at `output/generate_global_table.cpp`.
-The code can be compiled and run by running the command **`make output_table`** in the parent directory.
+The code can be compiled and run using the **`output_table`** target of CMake.
 The output file is saved in the `output/data/` directory.

 The contribution of muons can be switched on (off) by setting the boolean variable `with_mu` equal to `true` (`false`) at the beginning of the file.